High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Beamline Instrumentation

 \subsection{Beam Current Measurements}

-Two identical beam current monitors (BCMs)~\cite{alcorn04} located $\sim$25~m upstream from the target are used to determine the total charge on target.
+Two identical beam current monitors (BCMs)~\cite{alcorn04} located approximately 25~m upstream from the target are used to determine the total charge on target.
 The two BCMs are calibrated at several beam currents relative to a parametric current transformer or Unser monitor.
 The Unser monitor is located halfway between the two BCMs and is calibrated by passing a precisely known current through it.
-The BCMs are designed to provide a non-invasive continuous measurements for the beam current.
+The BCMs are designed to provide a continuous, non-invasive measurement of the beam current.

 Based on the analysis of all of the calibration runs, the gains and offsets were stable to within $\pm$0.1\% and $\pm$0.01\%, respectively.
 The effect of the offset drift is negligible, so a random uncertainty in the charge measurement of 0.1\% is assigned for both arms.
 Between experiments, the BCMs and Unser are calibrated using a calibrated current source and the results are stable to within $\pm$0.5\%~\cite{alcorn04}.
 Therefore, a scale uncertainty in the charge measurement of 0.5\% is assigned for both arms.